ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 For this study, **R** will be the main tool used to perform data analysis, as such built-in functions such as `summary()` and `count()`, along with outside libraries and packages, will be employed to perform the initial exploratory analysis and statistical analysis of the data.

 After filtering the data to only include entries accounting for adults (18 and older in age), the amount of observations in the data sample dropped from 1,048,575 to 753,243 observations.
 Additionally, using R's built-in `count()` function, counts for the amount of individuals by race, gender, and Hispanic Heritage were generated for each year.
-These results can be observed in the tables below for 2010 and 2015.
+These results can be observed below in **Tables 4-9** covering 2010 and 2015.

 Table: 2010 Race Count